 Location of the project database file.
 Each project should have its own database but where multiple Revit files are used on a project they should all be set to use the same database.

 The database engine used by Transmittal is SQLite which allows concurrent reads of the database but not concurrent writes.
-To protect the database from this during write operations a lock file is generated in the same location as the database.
-The lock file should only exist momentarily.

 if required the database can be opened and edited in DB Browser for SQLite.